 Real-time input is made possible through a process called streaming ingestion.
-As profile and time series data is ingested, Real-time Customer Profile automatically decides to include or exclude that data from segments through an ongoing process called streaming segmentation, before merging it with existing data and updating the union view.
+As profile and time series data is ingested, Real-Time Customer Profile automatically decides to include or exclude that data from audiences through an ongoing process called streaming segmentation, before merging it with existing data and updating the union view.
 As a result, you can instantaneously perform computations and make decisions to deliver enhanced, individualized experiences to customers as they interact with your brand.
 While being ingested, the data also undergoes validation to ensure it being ingested properly and conforming to the schema upon which the dataset is based.
 For more information about what validation is done during ingestion, please begin by reading the data ingestion quality overview.

-In order to drive coordinated, consistent, and personalized experiences for your customers across multiple channels in real-time, the right data needs to be readily available and continuously updated as changes happen.
+In order to drive coordinated, consistent, and personalized experiences for your customers across multiple channels in real time, the right data needs to be readily available and continuously updated as changes happen.
 Adobe Experience Platform enables this real-time access to data through the use of what are known as edges.
 An edge is a geographically placed server that stores data and makes it readily accessible to applications.
-For example, Adobe applications such as Adobe Target and Adobe Campaign use edges in order to provide personalized customer experiences in real-time.
+For example, Adobe applications such as Adobe Target and Adobe Campaign use edges in order to provide personalized customer experiences in real time.
 Data is routed to an edge by a projection, with a projection destination defining the edge to which data will be sent, and a projection configuration defining the specific information that will be made available on the edge.
-To learn more and begin working with projections using the Real-time Customer Profile API, refer to the edge projection endpoints guide.
+To learn more and begin working with projections using the Real-Time Customer Profile API, refer to the edge projection endpoints guide.

 Platform can be configured to send record and time-series data to Profile, supporting real-time streaming ingestion and batch ingestion.
-For more information, see the tutorial outlining how to add data to Real-time Customer Profile.
+For more information, see the tutorial outlining how to add data to Real-Time Customer Profile.

 Data collected through Adobe solutions, including Analytics Cloud, Marketing Cloud, and Advertising Cloud, flows into Experience Platform and is ingested into Profile.

-Data governance is a series of strategies and technologies used to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data use.
+Data Governance is a series of strategies and technologies used to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data use.

 As it relates to accessing data, data governance plays a key role within Experience Platform at various levels:

-Data governance is managed at several points.
+Data Governance is managed at several points.
 These include deciding what data is ingested into Platform and what data is accessible after ingestion for a given marketing action.
 For more information, begin by reading the data governance overview.

-Experience Platform enables your customers to send opt-out requests related to the usage and storage of their data within Real-time Customer Profile.
+Experience Platform enables your customers to send opt-out requests related to the usage and storage of their data within Real-Time Customer Profile.
 For more information on how opt-out requests are handled, please see the documentation on honoring opt-out requests.